janoodleFTW/timy-messenger/README.md

 $ firebase deploy --only functions
 ```

+Some features of the app can be used without Cloud Functions running, but some others will not work.
+We recommend you to perform this step to enjoy all features.

 ### B5.
 Final steps

-Run the flutter app using your favourite IDE (e.g. Visual Studio Code / Android Studio).
-Next, you’ll need to run the app.

-*Note: Please skip any error that might occur.*

 Login with the user you’ve created above.

 Next create your first `event` to setup the *calendar collection* in our backend.

 **Create an event**